premrume/smallKor/README.md

 ./3_train_export_bidirectional_big.sh
 ```

-* The output models are in the run folder ... good luck
+* The output models are in the run folder ... good luck with that...